-By Soulskill from Slashdot's german-courts-love-patent-drama department
+By Unknown Lamer from Slashdot's finding-terrorists-under-the-sea department

-By Soulskill from Slashdot's your-vote-is-one-cell-in-a-database department
+By Unknown Lamer from Slashdot's no-one-went-to-prison-in-wargames department

 hypnosec writes "Raynaldo Rivera, aged 20, suspected member of LulzSec, has been arrested for his alleged role in the breach of Sony Pictures Entertainment last year.
 The first suspect, Cody Kretsinger, has already pleaded guilty and was indicted last September according to the FBI.
 Rivera, who also goes by names 'neuron,' 'royal,' and 'wildicv', surrendered to authorities and he has been charged with conspiracy and unauthorized impairment of a protected computer.
 The LulzSec member may be facing 15 years in prison if convicted."